bspot/repro_bundled_loaded_twice/README.md

 # repro_bundled_loaded_twice

-Reproduction for an issue in the https://github.com/DelSkayn/rquickjs Rust wrapper for QuickJS.
+Reproduction for [Issue #89](https://github.com/DelSkayn/rquickjs/issues/89) in the https://github.com/DelSkayn/rquickjs Rust wrapper for QuickJS.

 Under some circumstances, compiled modules stored in a `Bundle` will be re-loaded every time they are imported instead of just once.
 This can happen particularly easy when using the `embed` macro to create the bundle.